Ask Question x

 Liver conditions are often detected with a regular blood test.

-FALSE: Doctors rarely prescribe the specific blood tests required to evaluate liver function, which could partly explain the usually very late diagnosis of disease.
+FALSE: Doctors rarely prescribe the specific blood tests required to evaluate liver function, which could partly explain the usually very late diagnosis of liver diseases.
 An underlying problem can’t be detected through transaminase levels alone.
 Patients also got to be tested for the ASAT and ALAT markers, which may show signs of cell destruction within the liver, as well as alkaline phosphatases, which may detect a reduction in bile secretion from the liver.

 Liver problems cause yellow skin and pains.

-FALSE: Major kinds of liver disease usually don’t have any symptoms in the least.
+FALSE: Major kinds of liver diseases usually don’t have any symptoms in the least.
 Hepatitis A, B and C, also as cirrhosis, are sometimes diagnosed 20 to 30 years later because the liver is known to be “silent.”
 What may sometimes feel like aches and pains within the liver are usually digestive symptoms caused by rich food or a high-fat diet.

 Alcohol is a major reason for liver disease.

 TRUE AND FALSE: Eighty per cent of liver conditions are linked to excessive alcohol consumption and hepatitis.
 Those people who received blood transfusions before 1990 are potentially at a higher risk of hepatitis because the HIV and hepatitis C viruses were unknown at the time.
-The remaining 20 per cent of liver disease cases are caused by rare genetic conditions or by a build-up of fat, resulting in “non-alcoholic steatohepatitis.”
+The remaining 20 per cent of liver diseases cases are caused by rare genetic conditions or by a build-up of fat, resulting in “non-alcoholic steatohepatitis.”
 Being overweight and having diabetes or high cholesterol levels are risk factors for cirrhosis and so-called “fatty liver disease.”

 Cirrhosis could be a risk factor for liver cancer.